Updated: Jan 9

 There's a reason people say 'deep breaths' to someone who is feeling stressed or anxious, but how many of us actually stop and do it?
 Connecting to our inhales and exhales and using them to consciously calm us down is SO POWERFUL.
 This is nothing revolutionary, but try to practice it any time you feel yourself getting overwhelmed:

 Close your eyes.
-Place one hand on your belly and breath in steadily through your nostril with the intention of moving your hand.
+Place one hand on your belly and breath in steadily through your nose with the intention of moving your hand.
 You're breathing right down into the belly.

 Once the belly is full, breathe into your ribcage.
 Then, see if you can breathe just a little bit more into the top of your chest to fill the lungs right to the top.

 Hold your breath whilst you straighten your spine, lifting out from the waist, and tuck your chin to your chest slightly.
-Release your deep breath slowly and with control, making your exhale last as long as possible.
+Relax your shoulder and make sure you're not holding any tension in the body.
+Release your deep breath through your nose, slowly and with control, making your exhale last as long as possible.

 This breathing will bring guaranteed stress relief.